-The Barracuda Application Server includes the Barracuda Web Server.
+The Barracuda Application Server includes the Barracuda Embedded Web Server.

 Optimized for Small, Deeply Embedded Devices

-The Barracuda Web Server C library can be embedded in small, remote-monitoring and control-management devices, such as sensor network arrays.
-Barracuda Web Server includes C Server Pages for development of small, dynamic web applications.
+The Barracuda Embedded Web Server C library can be embedded in small, remote-monitoring and control-management devices, such as sensor network arrays.
+The Barracuda Embedded Web Server includes C Server Pages for development of small, dynamic web applications.

 Compact and Secure

-Barracuda Web Server offers authentication for completely secure remote device management.
+The Barracuda Embedded Web Server offers authentication for completely secure remote device management.

 Proven, Stable Technology

-Barracuda Web Server has been ported and tested with many popular embedded operating systems, including INTEGRITY and µ-velOSity (Green Hills Software), VxWorks (Wind River), ThreadX/NetX (Express Logic), QNX (QNX Software Systems), Embedded Linux, Windows CE, embOS (SEGGER), SMX (Micro Digital), and MQX (Freescale), and can easily be ported to other operating systems as needed.
+The Barracuda Embedded Web Server has been ported and tested with many popular embedded operating systems, including INTEGRITY and µ-velOSity (Green Hills Software), VxWorks (Wind River), Azure RTOS, QNX (QNX Software Systems), Embedded Linux, Windows CE, embOS (SEGGER), SMX (Micro Digital), and MQX (Freescale), and can easily be ported to other operating systems as needed.

 Full Support for Key Standards and Protocols

-The Barracuda Web Server and its plug-ins support the following standards and RFCs:
+The Barracuda Embedded Web Server and its plug-ins support the following standards and RFCs:

 CSP greatly simplifies and shortens your development time, but Lua Server Pages (LSP) takes your development to the next level.